-Here’s what Gary add to say in regards to how and why the course can work for all of Opennote’s students.
+Here’s what Gary add to say regarding how and why the course can work for all of Opennote’s students.

 OpenNote seems to be revolutionary in its concept to teach beginner guitarists, what’s your thinking behind this method of teaching?

 With formal instruction, it could be months before you’re playing a song.
-They want you to learn notes, read music and know time signatures and counting before playing.
-That’s all really boring—especially today when everything is about instant gratification.
+They want you to learn notes, read music, and know time signatures and counting before playing.
+That’s all boring—especially today when everything is about instant gratification.

 Play guitar your way seems to be the motto, so considering all the other online guitar courses, do you believe you have everything included in the course to allow beginners to develop their own playing style going forward without needing to look elsewhere?

 Absolutely.
 Our Foundations course offers instruction on rhythm playing, soloing, and even songwriting.
 Some other sites charge separately for all of those topics, or they are subscription-based services.

 Included in the price of the Foundations course is access to our collection of practice materials, which includes over 2,000 Chord Charts, over 500 Scale Diagrams, an ever-growing collection of Jam and Drum Tracks, and an online metronome.

 And if users have questions or get stuck, they can email their instructor directly with any questions.
 We believe that this is everything an aspiring player needs to get started.

 What’s the thinking behind the low $34.95 price tag, why set such a low entry cost to take the OpenNote course?